 - 2 Past Company Performance

-- 2.1 Last time around why did your organization decide to implement the HR systems in the first place?
-Because…
+- 2.1 You need to ask yourself why your organization decided to implement HR systems in the first place.

 - 2.2 Were you able to judge the success of that project?

 - 2.3 Does your current solution meet the long-term strategic vision of your organization?

 - 2.4 What was the learning from that implementation?

 - 2.5 What would you like to achieve from your SuccessFactors implementation?